District of Columbia Department of Energy and Environment

-The Department of Energy and Environment (DOEE) - formerly the District Department of the Environment - serves as an agency within the Executive Branch of the District of Columbia (DC) government in the United States to consolidate the administration and oversight of environmental and energy programs, services, laws, and regulations.
-Under the authority of [DC Law 16-51], DOEE was formed through a merger of the DC Government's Environmental Health Administration, the DC Energy Office, policy functions of the Tree Management Administration and policy functions of the Office of Recycling.
+The District of Columbia Department of Energy and Environment (DOEE), formerly the District Department of the Environment, serves as an agency within the Executive Branch of the District of Columbia (DC) government to consolidate the administration and oversight of environmental and energy programs, services, laws, and regulations.
+Under the authority of [DC Law 16-51], DOEE was formed in 2006 through a merger of the DC Government's Environmental Health Administration, the DC Energy Office, policy functions of the Tree Management Administration and policy functions of the Office of Recycling.
+In 2015, the department was renamed to its current title.

+Background

 DOEE is a "one-stop shop" for programs and services that protect human health and the environment and address energy efficiency issues for all sectors of the city.
-DOEE programs are designed to facilitate cleaner air and water, green our neighborhoods and building space, and assist with the management of hazardous and toxic waste disposal.
+DOEE programs are designed to facilitate cleaner air and water, add greenery to neighborhoods and building space, and assist with the management of hazardous and toxic waste disposal.
 Additionally, DOEE conducts community and educational outreach to increase public awareness of environmental and energy related issues.

+Program areas

+Utilities

+DOEE operates the District's utility payment assistance programs, intended for help poorer residents pay bills which often contain extra markups to help pay for programs which lessen the impact on the environment from utility operations.
+Flagship programs include the District's implementation of the federal Low Income Home Energy Assistance Program, the Low Income Household Water Assistance Program, the Clean Rivers Impervious Area Charge Residential Relief Program, and the Utility Discount Programs.

+The department also operates programs to clean up both utility distribution networks and utilities within residences under the Energy Efficiency & Conservation Branch and the Lead Hazard Reduction Branch.

+Green Energy

+The 'Energy' portion of the department covers initiatives to implement and grow the production of renewable energy as well as efficiency and regulatory programs.